annamay22/trianon_distances/README.md

+# Trianon distances

-# Compute the distance between Hungarian cities and the closest point on the historical Hungarian border
+_Compute the distance between Hungarian cities and the closest point on the historical Hungarian border_

 ## 1. Setup